 Israel has a large variety of landscapes through which to travel and, being a relatively small country, they are all accessible.
 With high quality asphalt and plenty of twisties, this is a great place to enjoy a winter riding getaway.
-Our tour seeks out the best riding roads in the country, whether through verdant pastural areas, or slicing though the yellow dessert.
+Our tour seeks out the best riding roads in the country, whether through verdant pastural areas, or slicing though the yellow desert.
 From mountains to the lowest place on Earth, via warm and sparkling seas, it’s all waiting to be enjoyed.

 On the whole, riding in Israel is similar to riding in Europe, with roads being well-maintained and similar speed limits.
-Although rules are, on-the-whole, being followed, there are exceptions.
+Although rules are on-the-whole, being followed, there are exceptions.
 Driving habits are more of Mediterranean mood and aggression than Northern European and we are riding on the right, making it very difficult to draw a sword when facing an opponent.

-So, while some extra vigilance is called for, the challenges presented by other road-users are not on a par with the roads of Asia.
+So, while some extra vigilance is called for, the challenges presented by other road-users are not on a par with the roads of South-East Asia.

 Helmets are compulsory, both by law and during all riding on our tours.
 There is a zero-tolerance policy to drink-driving and road rules are enforced.
 As usual, there will be a tour leader at the front and participants will navigate using a ‘drop-off’ system.